vega/altair/doc/user_guide/transform/aggregate.rst

 Argmin and Argmax Functions
 ^^^^^^^^^^^^^^^
-Both :code:`argmin` and :code:`argmax` aggregate functions can only be used with the :meth:`~Chart.transform_aggregate` method.
-Trying to use their respective shorthand notations will result in an error.
-This is due to the fact that either :code:`argmin` or :code:`argmax` functions return an object, not values.
-This object then specifies the values to be selected from other columns when encoding.
-One can think of the returned object as being a dictionary, while the column serves the purpose of being a key, which then obtains its respective value.
+The :code:`argmin` and :code:`argmax` functions help you find values from one field that correspond to the minimum or maximum values in another field.
+For example, you might want to find the production budget of movies that earned the highest gross revenue in each genre.

-The true value of these functions is appreciated when we want to compare the most **distinctive** samples from two sets of data with respect to another set of data.
+These functions must be used with the :meth:`~Chart.transform_aggregate` method rather than their shorthand notations.
+They return objects that act as selectors for values in other columns, rather than returning values directly.
+You can think of the returned object as a dictionary where the column serves as a key to retrieve corresponding values.

-As an example, suppose we want to compare the weight of the strongest cars, with respect to their country/region of origin.
-This can be done using :code:`argmax`:
+To illustrate this, let's compare the weights of cars with the highest horsepower across different regions of origin:

 .. altair-plot::